 Once you know which category is relevant for you, you can focus on starting a cleaning business.
 You can always upgrade a category as your business and revenue grow.
 Maybe you start off just with residential cleaning but after six months or a year, you add on special cleaning.
 The sky is the limit!
 But, how do you get started?
 Well, just keep on scrolling.

-8 tips on successfully starting a cleaning business:
+We highlight 7 tips on successfully starting a cleaning business.

 Depending on the scale of your cleaning business, the initial startup costs can be quite low so that means you will experience less debt in the beginning as you expand and spend more as you generate more revenue.
 In time, you will be able to hire a cleaning staff as your cleaning company booms.

-Now with the statistics highlighted above, the market if there if you’re looking to make a profit in your cleaning business.
+Now with the statistics highlighted above, the market is there if you’re looking to make a profit in your cleaning business.

 The name of your business and its corresponding logo requires time and consideration.
 The goal is for your cleaning company to be around for years to come so the name and logo should be something you genuinely like.

 Before you can launch your cleaning company, you need to have it registered.
-Your cleaning company must be registered so you can open a bank account, apply for loans and hire staff.
-This means that you must choose a business structure, a company name and plan for taxes.
+Your cleaning company must be registered so you can open a bank account, apply for loans, and hire staff.
+This means that you must choose a business structure, a company name, and a plan for taxes.

 If you’re just one individual and your clients pay in cash then you need to consider the registration amount and income reporting due to your revenue – this will help you determine if registering your cleaning company is necessary.
 For example, if you clean a family member’s home for $25 once a week and you only provide your services to your family then you don’t need to register your cleaning business.
 If, on the other hand, you earn more than a few hundred dollars a month then you need to formally send your reporting income to the IRS.
 You can run your cleaning business as a sole proprietor or as a partnership with someone else, or you can even set up a limited liability corporation (LLC) so that your business finances are separated from your personal finances.